-Consider a cash advance app.
-Also sometimes called paycheck advance apps, these are newer products that offer the same quick short-term loans as payday lenders, but they don’t charge interest.
+- Consider a cash advance app: Also sometimes called paycheck advance apps, these are newer products that offer the same quick short-term loans as payday lenders, but they don’t charge interest.
 Instead, most will ask for a “tip.”
 Some will charge a small monthly fee.
 But all of these are significantly cheaper than the sky-high interest you’ll pay a payday lender.
 Dave and Earnin are two great options.
 Learn more about these apps here.

-There are also a few other options you can explore, such as asking your boss for a paycheck advance, taking out a personal loan, getting a cash advance from your credit card, peer-to-peer lending, a 401(k) loan, or even calling your creditor to request a payment extension.
+- Other alternatives: There are also a few other options you can explore, such as asking your boss for a paycheck advance, taking out a personal loan, getting a cash advance from your credit card, peer-to-peer lending, a 401(k) loan, or even calling your creditor to request a payment extension.

 The Bottom Line

 If you must take out a payday loan, review any loan terms carefully, and don’t sign anything without the chance to review it first.